OpenST/OIPs/OIPS/oip-draft_gateway_composer.md

-We propose a composition pattern to combine actions across different contracts into fewer combined actions (requiring less signatures) for the user through the use of an optional UX Composer contract.
-Such a UX Composer contract should be transparant such that only the users intended actions can be executed.
+We propose a composition pattern to combine actions across different contracts into fewer combined actions (requiring less signatures) for the user through the use of an optional Gateway Composer contract.
+Such a Gateway composer contract should be transparant such that only the users intended actions can be executed.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->